Kyrgyzstan: Traditions

-Illegal, but still practiced, is the tradition of bride kidnapping.
-It is debatable whether bride kidnapping is actually traditional.
-Some of the confusion may stem from the fact that arranged marriages were traditional, and one of the ways to escape an arranged marriage was to arrange a consensual "kidnapping".

 Flag

 The 40-rayed yellow sun in the center of the national flag represent the 40 tribes that once made up the entirety of Kyrgyz culture before the intervention of Russia during the rise of the Soviet Union.
 The lines inside the sun represent the crown or tündük (Kyrgyz түндүк) of a yurt, a symbol replicated in many facets of Kyrgyz architecture.
 The red portion of the flag represents peace and openness of Kyrgyzstan.

-Under Soviet rule and before 1992, it had the flag of the Soviet Union with two big blue stripes and a white thin stripe in the middle.
+Under Soviet rule and before 1992, it had the flag of the Soviet Union with two large blue stripes and a thin white stripe in the middle.

+Sports

+In the 2000 Summer Olympics in Sydney, Kyrgyzstan received its first ever Olympic medal when Aidyn Smagulov won bronze in the men's 60 kg competition final in judo.